peavey2787/GuiMiner/README.md

  Manage CLI miners with a GUI and manage all .bat files in one place along with gpu settings

 # How To Use

+1. Add your favorite miner.exe file to this app's folder
+2. Click Settings in the top right then Get All GPUs in the bottom right
+3. Edit each GPU settings
+4. Click Add Miner Settings in the top left
+5. Choose a miner and edit the settings
+6. Click Add Gpu Settings
+7. Click Generate in the bottom left
+8. Close Settings
+9. Click Start and all Active miners will start

-Make sure to click Generate .bat file after making any changes to update
+Make sure to click Generate .bat file after making any changes and stop then start the miner to use the latest settings.
+If you want to set GPU clock settings then the app must be run as admin by right clicking Gui_Miner.exe and clicking "Run as administrator".

 # FAQ
 ## Why is the miner not starting?